Gas prices hit 2-month low in US

-(The Hill) — Gas prices in the United States are easing amid high inflation and a continued Russian invasion in Ukraine, hitting a two-month low on Tuesday.
+WASHINGTON (The Hill) — Gas prices in the U.S. are easing amid high inflation and a continued Russian invasion in Ukraine, hitting a two-month low on Tuesday.
+The development comes as the nation still grapples with high inflation.

 Data from the American Automobile Association (AAA) showed a $4.495 per gallon national average gas price on Tuesday, hitting a two-month low, according to Bloomberg.
 South Carolina was the only state on the association’s map that showed gas prices under $4.